-Area and Mobile Sources: The staff audit team conducts audits of new emissions inventories.
+Area and Mobile Sources: The staff audit team conducts audits of newly completed area and nonroad mobile emissions inventories.
+Normally, locally developed inventories (e.g., from Councils of Governments or cities) are compared to the agency statewide inventory.
+Audits are performed, comparing two or more inventories for the same year and categories, to determine the most accurate methodologies being used in development.
+The final inventory will be comprised of data from the audited inventories with the best methodologies having been selected on a category by category basis.
 A compare program (see Section A6) is operated to determine best methodologies and which set of emissions data is best to use.
 Inventory documentation is reviewed by the audit team to determine accuracy and reasonableness of methodologies.
 The results of the audit are submitted to the originator of the data for changes and updates.
 The audit team is responsible for ensuring that updates are made or that correct replacement methodologies are implemented.